7 Things to Know About Deadly Fulani Persecution in Northern Nigeria

 - In Nasarawa State, 75 percent of the victims were Christians.

 The history of the Fulani people includes waves of radicalization combining the conquering of land with their religion.
-The Fulani played a role in the jihad (holy war) of Fulani revolutionary Usman dan Fodio (1804-1815), who conquered parts of the Middle Belt and incorporated them into a new Muslim state, the Sokoto caliphate, that lasted until 1903.
+The Fulani played a role in the jihad (holy war) of Fulani revolutionary Usman dan Fodio (1804-1815), who conquered parts of the Middle Belt and incorporated them into a new Muslim state, the Sokoto An Islamic State led by a caliph, a political and religious leader seen as a successor to the Islamic prophet Muhammad.
+His power and authority are absolute., that lasted until 1903.
 In recent decades, the Fulani have again grown increasingly radical due to the influx of extremist Islamic preaching by missionaries from Saudi Arabia and Iran.
 The attacks can be seen as a continuation of jihad seeking an Islamic state throughout Nigeria.

 The Catholic bishops of Kaduna–an area that has suffered many attacks in recent years (see top photo)–recently issued a statement, saying, “The Fulani want to subjugate Christians, disintegrate the country, weaken the gospel and destroy the social and economic life of the people.
 There is a hidden agenda targeted at the Christian majority of southern Kaduna.
 This jihad is well-funded, well-planned and executed by agents of destabilization.”